Farewell to the Asylum Street Spankers

 I’m continuing to explore the practice of repainting.
 On one hand, I don’t like not producing new work, but on the other, I am learning valuable lessons through realizing past mistakes.
 What I am finding is that with some of my work, I’ve been hasty in certain areas, neglecting attentive brushwork by rushing to finish the peripheral canvas.
 I still like an unfinished appearance, but I do not like it to look as sloppy as some pieces I’ve noticed.
 Thankfully, work that has sold has had my full attention.
 I think this is important to acknowledge.
 There is certainly a more pristine energy in the work that I’ve been completely attentive to during the process.

-Remastering an Old Painting - Art of Repainting Feather Boa Skirt - 2009 I painted this over a year ago.
-When I saw it on the gallery wall, I felt at once that this was a piece I had rushed to call finished.
-Nate, the curator of Smith Klein Gallery, said he liked [...]
+Remastering an Old Painting – Art of Repainting I painted this over a year ago.
+When I saw it on —

 The waterfall was a challenge.
 I didn’t have a clear idea of how to handle it, even though I liked my previous study.
 I painted it about three times before I was ready to move from it and concentrate on the surrounding rock.
 I worked mostly with horizontal and vertical brush strokes in the water, with a few swipes of my palette knife, and an occasional nudge with my finger.
 In the end, I like how I captured the movement of the water.